AntonioTorres23/OpenGL_Notes/Overview On Textures.md

 unsigned char *data = stbi_load("container.jpg", &width, &height, &nrChannels, 0);
 ```

-The function first takes as
+The function first takes as input the location of an image file.
+It then expects you to give three `ints` as its second, third, and fourth argument that `stb_image.h`